By Donna Cardillo, RN, MA, CSP, FAAN

 We spend so much time and energy worrying how things will come out or if we’ll be successful at something that we forget to simply relish the experience of learning something new or trying our hand at something we enjoy.
 There is no failure — only varied experiences.
 Besides, few people are good at anything when they first try it.
 You develop expertise and skill through experience and study.
 How will you ever know what you’re good at or what you enjoy doing if you don’t try different things?
 There is great benefit and joy in just “doing.”

 Look for positive influences in your life.
 Seek support from like-minded individuals, from those already successfully doing the thing you want to do, and from those who seem to have a positive, can-do attitude.
-I once heard an acquaintance say, “Sometimes you have to believe in somebody else’s belief in you until your own belief kicks in.”
+I once heard someone say, “Sometimes you have to believe in somebody else’s belief in you until your own belief kicks in.”
 Find a colleague to share the journey with or seek a mentor to guide you.
 If you don’t already know someone who fits that bill, look for others through professional associations, in your community, and even by sending an e-mail or making a phone call to someone you admire.
 Use your networking skills.

 Use motivational materials.